Thanks for subscribing! Please check your email for further instructions.

 And then there was.

-Kristin explained that it was God.
+Krista explained that it was God.
 Whatever it was, it worked.
 She and her husband got clean, remained successful in recovery, and used their SSDI money to invest in a van.
 Krista named the van and its mission “The Midnight Cry”.
 It was her effort to give back, now that she had been saved.
-And thus, the midnight cry began its early morning forays into the unseen world of the homeless and addicted.
+And thus, the Midnight Cry began its early morning forays into the unseen world of the homeless and addicted.
 Each weekend, Krista filled the van with donations of blankets and socks.
 She and her ‘team” packed 100 or so brown bag lunches and made a vat of soup and hot coffee.
 The van was ready to roll.

 I read about Krista’s efforts and gave her a call.
 When asked if I could join her, along with some budding student sociologists, she was excited.
 I thought perhaps we could produce a documentary on homelessness from our experiences.